sandkum5/intersight-scripts/README.md

 Get's Device related details including NIC/Storage drivers and other details.

 `Note`:
-Use $top and $skip to return the output in batches if the server count exceeds 500 as the amount of data returned would be huge.
+- Use $top and $skip to return the output in batches if the server count exceeds 500 as the amount of data returned would be huge.
-Update the .env with the api_key_id to use this script.
+- Update the .env with the api_key_id to use this script.
+- Refer `get_contract_info.py` for pagination example using $top, $skip.

 **Output**: This script should generate a hcl_status_info.csv file.